Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 5: Take the Shot!

-At the shooting range, start with a round group series of at least 3 shots to see the average center point, which will tell you if your rifle scope has its aim right.
+At the shooting range, I start with a round group series of at least 3 shots to see the average center point, which will tell me if my scope has its aim right.

 You could probably get your first shot on paper now if you shoot on a 50-yard range at most.

-If you want a shot on farther targets, you can test the shots out on 25 yards first so you’re sure it will make a bullet impact on paper.
+If you want a shot on further targets, you can test the shots out on 25 yards first so you’re sure it will make a bullet impact on paper.

 Once you’ve gotten comfortable with your starting yard range, you can make any fine adjustments on your scope from there for longer-range shots.